-It was when it came to chopping nuts that this model truly failed, creating the worst product of the bunch.
+It was when it came to chopping nuts that the Professional 14-Cup truly failed, creating the worst product of the bunch.
 It left an enormous portion of the almonds untouched, and only managed to produce primarily dust after a large number of pulses, never effectively chopping the nuts at all.

-While there is some authentic charm in mixing your family pie crust recipe by hand with a wooden spoon, it sure it a lot easier to have a food processor do the work for you.
+While there is some authentic charm in mixing your family pie crust recipe by hand with a wooden spoon, it sure is a lot easier to have a food processor do the work for you.
 In addition to pie crust, we also made pizza dough and mayonnaise in each of these machines to determine which ones mixed with ease — and which ones might get beaten out by a wooden spoon.
-The graphic below shows the results of our mixing test.

 Once again, the Breville Sous Chef 16 Pro stood out as the top performer, earning a 9 out of 10.
-This model successfully made the mayonnaise recipe we used for testing without catastrophe and created high-quality pizza dough and pie crust.
+This model successfully mixed up some mayo without catastrophe and created high-quality pizza dough and pie crust.

-The bulk of the mixers followed, with the BLACK+DECKER 8-Cup, Cuisinart Elite, Cuisinart Custom, KitchenAid 9-Cup, and the KitchenAid Pro Line all scoring a 6 out of 10.
-Only the two KitchenAid models easily mixed mayonnaise to perfection, with the other three models failing in varying degrees.
+The bulk of the mixers followed, with the BLACK+DECKER 8-Cup, Cuisinart Elite, Cuisinart Custom, and the KitchenAid Pro Line all scoring a 6 out of 10.
+Only the KitchenAid model easily mixed mayonnaise to perfection, with the other three models failing in varying degrees.

 The Cuisinart Elite came the closest to succeeding, but it wasn't quite there.
 An expert user could probably pull off the 1-cup recipe in this food processor, but we weren't able to create a satisfactory result.
 Both the BLACK+DECKER and the Cuisinart Custom didn't even come close to mixing the ingredients in our 1-cup recipe.
 These models may work if the recipe was doubled or tripled.

 The Cuisinart Elite required intervention to continue mixing — the dough would stick on the lid and refuse to mix, requiring us to fold it down periodically.
-The KitchenAid 9-Cup shook a considerable amount when mixing and was walking around the table, but it did not shake quite as violently as the Braun.
-However, the motor sounded like it was noticeably struggling — considerably more than the BLACK+DECKER.
 The KitchenAid Pro Line was the worst of the bunch in our test, requiring us to finish incorporating the dry ingredients by hand, as the machine could not free them from the walls of the bowl and only produced a soupy mixture.